aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ## Debugging problems

-To stop the dashboard service from SSH
+To stop the dashboard service from SSH:

     sudo systemctl stop dashboard

-To start the dashboard service from SSH
+To start the dashboard service from SSH:

     sudo systemctl start dashboard

-Check the logs to find any issues with the service
+Check the logs to find any issues with the service:

     sudo journalctl -u dashboard

-If you change the service definition you will need to reload it
+If you change the service definition you will need to reload it:

     sudo systemctl daemon-reload

 ## Enable emoji in Chromium

 The dashboard I'm using uses emoji for part of its information.
-By default these are not supported by Chromium on Raspberry Pi OS, but you can easily enable them.
+By default these are not supported by Chromium on Raspberry Pi OS, but you can easily enable them:

     sudo apt-get install fonts-noto-color-emoji
     sudo fc-cache -f -v